Mesoptier/Theatre/README.md

 ## Usage
 To install, simply run `npm install theatre`.

-_Note:_ Theatre uses ES6's WeakMap, so any app using it needs Node.js to be run with either the `--harmony_collections` or `--harmony` flag.

 ### Defining a class
 Theatre works with regular Javascript classes.
 Class options (such as dependencies) are placed in the `__theatre` property.
 This means that classes can also be used without using Theatre, and also that dependencies can include classes that weren't specifically designed for Theatre.